Nextcloud

 Nextcloud boasts one of the largest and most active open-source communities in the world.
 The primary hub is help.nextcloud.com, a discourse forum where users range from home-lab hobbyists to enterprise sysadmins.
 Questions about macOS quirks, Docker configurations, or update errors are answered daily.
 Detailed documentation is available at docs.nextcloud.com, covering everything from basic user guides to complex administrator manuals.
 The project is hosted on GitHub, where users can report bugs, request features, or contribute code.
 Because of its popularity, there are thousands of YouTube tutorials, Reddit threads (r/Nextcloud), and third-party blog posts helping new users get started.

 Nextcloud is the definitive choice for Mac users who prioritize privacy and control over convenience.
-While it requires more initial effort than signing up for Dropbox, the payoff is a robust, feature-rich personal cloud that costs nothing in monthly fees and keeps your data strictly yours.
+While it requires more initial effort than signing up for Dropbox, the payoff is a solid, feature-rich personal cloud that costs nothing in monthly fees and keeps your data strictly yours.
 The macOS client has matured significantly, offering native Apple Silicon support and seamless Finder integration that rivals proprietary competitors.
 It is not just a storage locker; it is a complete collaborative ecosystem.

 Productivity & Workflow Analyst